The case of “Dora”

 The expanding feminine earth spirit k’un, manifesting materially, is what she should rely on, says a hundred people.
 This is also what solves the dreamer’s predicament—she is carried home to safety on the wave of the unconscious, as it were.
-The movement toward an independent life is carried out by an unconscious autonomous power, and not by following a conscious principle, i.e., going by train along already laid out railway tracks, which is what she was expected to do.
+The movement toward an independent life is carried out by an unconscious autonomous power, and not by following a conscious principle, i.e., going by train along already laid out railway tracks, which is what she expected.
 In traditional China, the sages taught that we must allow ourselves to be guided by the Tao.
 Tao represents the right way, as well as the matrix of reality itself.

 The “forest warden” is a mysterious figure.
 Arguably, he is the soul guide (animus), an unconscious correspondence of the psychoanalytic doctor.
 His notion of staying a long time in the conflictive realm between wholenesses two and tree, torn between unconscious and conscious, would represent a more serious approach.
 It would require an attempt at self-analysis, which implies building a relation to the unconscious.
 Due to her youthful age, such a development was out of the question.
 However, had she been older, this could have been the only option.
 In that case, the journey would not lead back to the safe harbour of motherhood.
 Rather, she would probably have been escorted to the forest warden’s castle.
 So this figure would represent a relational attitude to the unconscious—a possible future development.
 Since she was young, she could instead rely on the impetus of nature, which is what the hundred common people related to her.

 © Mats Winther, 2006 (July 2015: added ‘number symbolism’).